hellohaptik/docs_haptik/docs/agent-chat/agent-reports.md

 3. **Agent Name**

-    It is an expert's unique name who has claim this chat conversation.
+    It is an expert's unique name who has claimed this chat conversation.

     Examples: `gogo`, `saurabhsingh`